telerik/fiddler-everywhere-docs/security.md

 Fiddler Everywhere is an HTTP/HTTPS proxy that runs on your Windows, Linux, or Mac computer.
 It stands between your client application (for example, a browser or other application that sends HTTP/HTTPS requests) and the server (that receives the HTTP/HTTPS requests).
 The HTTP/HTTPS responses are returned to the Fiddler Everywhere proxy, passing the traffic back to the client application.

 This type of proxy configuration is a MITM proxy (coming from man-in-the-middle, meddler-int-the-middle, etc.).
 It uses the MITM-attack approach to intercept communication between the client and the server.
-All modern applications use additional security layers like [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to protect the user's data and prevent MITM attacks.
-This way, even if a third party executes a MITM attack, it will capture encrypted content protected by a cryptographic algorithm.

 ### Fiddler as HTTP Proxy